-Grooming your dog is an ongoing duty.
-There are some things that are best left to a professional groomer and others you can do at home yourself.
+Grooming your dog is an ongoing duty, and while there are some things you can do at home like bathing your dog, there are other things best left to a professional groomer.
 LoveToKnow spoke to Kelly Haggard, co-owner of Clippety Do Dawg, a dog grooming business located in Cumberland, Indiana, about how to best care for your dog's grooming needs.

 About Kelly Haggard

 LoveToKnow (LTK): Kelly, how long have you been grooming dogs, and what made you want to get into this business?

 Kelly Haggard (KH): I have been a groomer since around 1990.
 I had gone to art school after high school.
 Since I knew a fine arts degree would not get me far, I was thinking of working with animals.
 I had always wanted to be a veterinarian when I was a kid, but academically I just didn't have good enough grades in school.
 One day, I was bathing my family dog, a Miniature Schnauzer named Muffin, and my mom was watching me and said she thought I should become a dog groomer.
 She started doing some research, found a dog grooming school in Indiana, and signed me up.
 My love of animals and my artistic nature made dog grooming a good career for me, and the rest is history.

 LTK: How can regular grooming help people who have mild allergies?

 KH: It can help a lot.
 Bathing a dog on a regular basis will remove the dander from the coat that causes allergic reactions for many people.
 Regular brushing and clipping helps too, if your breed needs this type of grooming.
 It is amazing how much less a regularly groomed dog will shed, making not only the humans happier, but your pet as well.